-Medicaid revenue was \$18,543,010 in FY 2015, and is budgeted to be \$25,419,971 in FY 2016.
-The steady increase in Medicaid revenues since FY 2005 is due to an increase in the number of services delivered and also an increase in the number of our clients covered by Medicaid as well as the fact that Medicaid started being paid at 100% since FY 2010.
+Medicaid revenue was \$24,131,246 in FY 2016, and is budgeted to be \$28,795,726 in FY 2017.
+The steady increase in Medicaid revenues since FY 2005 is due to an increase in the number of services delivered and the increase in the number of clients covered by Medicaid as well as the fact that Medicaid started being paid at 100% in FY 2010.

-The Center's goals include a further expansion of revenue received from Medicaid and other sources.
+The Center's goals include an increase in revenue received from Medicaid and other sources.
 Procedures implemented to expand Medicaid revenue include the following:

-- Six (6) staff dedicated to assisting MH and MR consumers access Social Security and Medicaid benefits.
-Two (2) staff to assist consumers in the Texas Council on Offenders with Mental Impairments (TCOOMMI) programs. - Thirteen (13) staff dedicated to assist in getting pre-authorizations needed with the expansion of Medicaid managed care. - Training staff in TMHP Eligibility Verification and Cerner data entry of payor source for every consumer during each visit to a mental health program. - Monthly monitoring of the percent of consumers with Medicaid to determine if there is an increase. - Bi-monthly review of MBOW reports for Potential Medicaid revenue. - Benefits Eligibility Comparison Application (BECA) implemented.
+- Five (5) staff dedicated to assisting MH and MR consumers access Social Security and Medicaid benefits.
+Two (2) staff to assist consumers in the Texas Council on Offenders with Medical or Mental Impairments (TCOOMMI) programs. - Thirteen (13) staff dedicated to assist in getting pre-authorizations needed with the expansion of Medicaid managed care. - Training staff in verifying and data entering the payor source for every consumer during each visit to a mental health program. - Monitoring the percent of consumers with Medicaid to determine if there is an increase or a decrease so that measures can be taken as soon as a change is detected. - Bi-monthly review of MBOW reports for Potential Medicaid revenue. - Comparing the Medicaid data base with our Consumer Data system to determine if any consumers have third-party coverage which was not previously identified.

+- Benefits Eligibility Comparison Application (BECA) implemented.
 Batches Cerner Data and compares to the Medicaid Eligibility File (TMHP) to identify discrepancies in client's Medicaid, Medicare, and Managed Care coverages. - Service Request Form Generator creates and faxes the Service Request Forms to the Managed Care companies.